wsarachai/DII-OOP-java/lessons-contents/lesson01/exercise03.md

    }
    ```

-2. Create class [Person](../../app/src/main/java/org/dii/oop/lesson01/exercise03/Person.java) and [Shape](../../app/src/main/java/org/dii/oop/lesson01/exercise03/Shape.java) and put it in the package `org.dii.oop.lesson01.exercise03` (You have to define all attributes as shown in the diagram):
+2. Create class [Person](../../app/src/main/java/org/dii/oop/lesson01/exercise03/Person.java) and [Shape](../../app/src/main/java/org/dii/oop/lesson01/exercise03/Shape.java) and place it in the package `org.dii.oop.lesson01.exercise03` (You have to define all attributes as shown in the diagram):

    <img src="person.png" /> <img src="shape.png" />